UNSW-database/PatMat-demo/README.md

 Our ultimate target is to support all use cases of Neo4j's [Cypher](https://neo4j.com/developer/cypher-query-language/) in the distributed (and/or streaming) context, for both offline query and online incremental query.

-We refer to the following academic works for the core pattern matching component:

-* MultiwayJoin [1]: Propose one-round join via duplicating edges.
-* StarJoin [2]: Decompose the query graph into a set of stars, then enumerate matches for each star, and finally join all matched stars.
-* TwinTwigJoin [3]: Optimising Star-Join via TwinTwig decomposition.
-Shown to be instance optimal over Star-Join.
-* CliqueJoin [4]: Optimising TT-Join by allowing decomposing the query into cliques and stars.
-Optimal solution in the paradigm of decomposition-and-join.
-* BiGJoin [5]: An implmentation of worst-case optimal join algorithm in Timely dataflow.
-* CrystalJoin [6]: Use vertex cover to compress intermediate results.

 # The Basic Storage
 We introduce below a very basic storage designed for timely processing.
 The structure looks like:
 ```